vercel/vercel/errors/now-dev-as-dev-script.md

 #### Possible Ways to Fix It

-Change the `dev` script inside the `package.json` file.
-Usually framworks have their own way of entering the developing mode, e.g. `next` for Next.js or `gatsby develop` for Gatsby.
+Adjust the `dev` script inside the `package.json` file to match what your framework uses to begin development mode, e.g. `next` for Next.js or `gatsby develop` for Gatsby.